jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	 You won't attack me yet.
 	 I think I'll stop there.

-DAN: Hmm.
+Speaker A: Hmm.
 I only have uh,
 	 that many cards,
 	so...

 JENNIFER:	 How many cards you have?
 	 You only have two.

-DAN:	   Just two.
+Speaker A:	   Just two.

 JENNIFER:	So you can't have a set.

-DAN:	 When do you get --
+Speaker A:	 When do you get --
 	h- --
 	when do you get cards though.
 	I don't understand that.

 JENNIFER:	Every time you take over a country you get cards.

-DAN:	  what row?
+Speaker A:	  what row?

 JENNIFER:	  Attack with the twenty-two.
 	Press twenty-two,
 	attack.

-DAN:	Wow.
+Speaker A:	Wow.

 JENNIFER:	Look at that.
 Oh,
 	see look,
 	you just got all of his cards.
 Press okay.

-DAN:	Bonus?
+Speaker A:	Bonus?

 JENNIFER:	Oh my God.
 Fuck.
 Fuck.
 Fuck fuck fuck.
 	Oh man.